jaredly/redoc/Readme.md

 - [x] make it easy to build for a whole project
 - [x] collapse top thing when on mobile
 - [ ] also process normal markdown files, and add them to the sidebar.
-- [ ] Integrated search! see [this example](https://rustbyexample.com/primitives/tuples.html?search=thin) (powered by [this rust code](https://github.com/rust-lang-nursery/mdBook/blob/5fb36751514a83ce245099df3057efd53b5819df/src/renderer/html_handlebars/search.rs#L19) and [this js code](https://github.com/rust-lang-nursery/mdBook/blob/master/src/theme/searcher/searcher.js))
+- [x] Integrated search! see [this example](https://rustbyexample.com/primitives/tuples.html?search=thin) (powered by [this rust code](https://github.com/rust-lang-nursery/mdBook/blob/5fb36751514a83ce245099df3057efd53b5819df/src/renderer/html_handlebars/search.rs#L19) and [this js code](https://github.com/rust-lang-nursery/mdBook/blob/master/src/theme/searcher/searcher.js))
-  - will pre-create an elasticlunr index, and load it up when the user selects the search field
+  - [x] will pre-create an elasticlunr index, and load it up when the user selects the search field
+  - [ ] include the markdown files in the index
-  - maybe allow you to indicate that there are other indexes (e.g. for other libraries) that you'd like to load?
+  - [ ] maybe allow you to indicate that there are other indexes (e.g. for other libraries) that you'd like to load?
 So reason's docs could load reasonreact for better cross-searching
 - [ ] inline interactive code samples!
   - make them editable!
 This may require some gymnastics, but I'm confident pack.re can pull it off.
   - on mobile, dont have them be editable.
 Have a run link that will take you to the playground with the code pre-filled.